 Apply the filter(s) using the steps as shown below:

 The filter query is added and displayed in the filter box.
 You can edit the query if any modification is required.
 Nevertheless, multiple queries can be added based on your requirements.
-Validate your query to see whether if the query entered is stable or not.
-Additionally, you'll be able to view a number of records that will get fetched.
+Validate your query to see whether the query entered is stable.
+Additionally, you'll be able to view several records that will get fetched.

-- All records that will get fetched will be in order by "ASC nFORCE__lookupKey__c".
-Nevertheless, if "nFORCE__lookupKey__c" is unavailable then using order by "ASC Id" the records will be fetched.
+- All records that get fetched will be in order by "ASC nFORCE__lookupKey__c."
+Nevertheless, if "nFORCE__lookupKey__c" is unavailable, then using order by "ASC Id," the records will be fetched.